 In the years 2011-12 she was nominated ‘Ambassador of Culture’ from the EU for the project ‘piano: reflect de la culture europeenne’ , she was awarded a scholarship from the Johannes Brahms Foundation in Baden – Baden and had been the first Italian female pianist ever awarded a fellowship by the London’s Borletti – Buitoni Trust ( 2014).

-Her training is rooted in the best international pedagogical traditions through Bruno Mezzena, Konstantin Bogino, and Fany Solter with whom she gained her ‘konzert -examen- PhD at the HFM of Karlsruhe in Germany.
-Gloria has also been selected to participate in prestigious masterclasses by Jerome Rose, Sergio Perticaroli, Pavel Gililov, Lilya Zilberstein, Dmitri Bashkirov, and Boris Petrushansky.
+Her training is rooted in some of the best international pedagogical traditions through Bruno Mezzena, Konstantin Bogino and Fany Solter with whom she gained her ‘konzert -examen- Diplom ‘at the HFM of Karlsruhe in Germany.
+Gloria has also been selected to participate in prestigious masterclasses by Jerome Rose, Sergio Perticaroli, Pavel Gililov, Lilya Zilberstein, Dmitri Bashkirov,and Boris Petrushansky.

 In the summer 2017 Gloria was invited as resident artist at the Marlboro Festival ( Vermont USA), working along with pianists such as Mitsuko Uchida and Leon Fleisher and she’s looking forward to her future residency in 2019.

 Beginning from a high school rock band, Gloria Campaner has explored new artistic horizons resulting in exciting collaborations with world-renowned jazz pianists Franco D’Andrea, Stefano Bollani , Leszek Możdżer and furthermore, her affinity for dance, led her to working with Dutch choreographer Joost Vrauenraets and the Gotra Ballet in the Netherlands and in Rome Olympic Theatre for the world première of the shows ‘Heroes Quest’ and ‘Program HQ’.